Request consultation →

 One reason dry eye care often fails is that all lubricants are treated as interchangeable.
 In reality, some therapies primarily improve hydration and rheology, while others provide a more biologically active environment for epithelial recovery.

-Hyaluronic acid is valued not only for water retention but also for viscoelastic behaviour, surface residence time, and the ability to support smoother blinking across an irritated epithelium.
+Valued not only for water retention but also for viscoelastic behavior, surface residence time, and the ability to support smoother blinking across an irritated epithelium.
 In practical terms, it often functions as a more physiologic lubricant than very simple saline-based substitutes.

 PRP

-Platelet-rich plasma is another blood-derived surface therapy intended to provide a richer milieu of growth factors and signalling molecules.
-Recent studies and reviews suggest that PRP can improve symptoms and surface staining in selected patients with ocular surface disease, although the literature still calls for larger prospective comparative trials and standardised preparation methods.
+Platelet-rich plasma is another blood-derived surface therapy intended to provide a richer milieu of growth factors and signaling molecules.
+Studies and reviews suggest PRP can improve symptoms and surface staining in selected patients, although the literature still calls for larger prospective comparative trials and standardized preparation methods.

-Dry eye treatment should move from stabilisation to restoration.
+Dry eye treatment should move from stabilization to restoration.

 Management begins with diagnosis of the dominant mechanism: evaporative disease, aqueous deficiency, mixed disease, meibomian gland dysfunction, exposure-related stress, or pain-predominant disease.
 Early measures may include preservative-free lubrication, lid disease control, blink rehabilitation, environmental modification, and protection from chronic desiccating stress.